Chip-Biscuit/hp-quiditch-world-cup-fix/README.md

 Default for resolution is 2 (1920 x 1080)

+Default for FOV is 0 origional game setting, you can set this to whatever you like in d3d9.ini

 Default for aspect ratio is 1 (16:9)

 Default for FPS is 60